nll-ai/nll-ai.github.io/README.md

 ## Our work in action

-We’ve developed LlamaBot, a versatile AI that demonstrates how Generative AI can streamline workflows across industries.
+We’ve developed [LlamaBot](https://ericmjl.github.io/llamabot), a Pythonic GenAI toolkit that enabled us to build tools to eliminate drudge work and supercharge human performance.
 Here are a few examples:

 - **Developer tools**:
   - **Git commit message writer**: Automatically generates clear and concise commit messages based on your code changes.